oraclekid12/rulebook2024/content.md

 ### **Targeting of Cards**

-If a card is played on another card, or targets another card, the target card must be in play (that is, controlled).
+If a card targets (chooses, selects, is played on, etc.) some target, then the card can only be played if an appropriate target is available.
+This is also true for political actions which specify a target as part of the referendum.
+If a card is played on another card, or targets another card, the target card must be in play
+(that is, controlled).
 Vampires in the torpor region are eligible targets by default, but vampires in the uncontrolled region and contested cards are not.

 **Target:** A Methuselah or a card being affected by another card or effect (usually an action) that is not a referendum.
 Many cards or effects will have one or more targets, and the specific eligible targets are defined in their card texts.
+\
 Targeting a card attached to another card does not target the latter, it is therefore possible to target a card on a vampire with a directed action, even when the vampire cannot be the target of directed actions.
 Sets of counters on a card (such as blood on a vampire) or possessed by a Methuselah (such as pool) are never targeted directly: they can only be targeted as a quantity via the card or the Methuselah.
 The card or Methuselah does not need to have that exact quantity: if they not have enough of these counters, then as many counters as possible are affected.
 For instance, a card that steals 2 blood from a vampire targets that vampire, whatever quantity of blood they have, and moves as much blood as possible if there is 1 or 0 blood counters.

 ### Non-Repeat Rules
 **Actions**